 FIGURE PAGE 5.12 Collision risks for separate (A) and clustered (B) lines (after Thompson 1978).
 71 5.13 Public participation programs may provide information through a public relations campaign, but they also go further to engage the public in discussions and decision making (after EEI 2001).
-72 6.I Studies at the San Luis National Wildlife Refuge show that the line marking devices tested work well for most species, the exception being the American coot, which is more vulnerable () to collisions because it primarily flies at night.
-79 6.2 A helicopter crew installing line marking devices on a power line.
-81 6.3 Positioning of line marking devices on the central portion of two shield wires on transmission lines (after Eskom Transmission [South Africa] 2009).
-83 6.4 Positioning of line marking devices on one shield wire or staggered on two parallel shield wires 83 6.5 Line marking devices staggered on a distribution line.
-83 6.6 When a device is added to a power line, it may add to the loading of the line, which further increases under icy or windy conditions 6.7 and may also cause problems for deicing operations.
-Power structures and line markers can become targets for vandalism 84 6.8 and a detriment to service reliability.
+72 6.I Studies at the San Luis National Wildlife Refuge show that the line marking devices tested work well for most species, the to collisions because it primarily flies at night 79 6.2 A helicopter crew installing line marking devices on a power line.
+81 6.3 Positioning of line marking devices on the central portion of two shield wires on transmission lines (after Eskom Transmission [South Africa] 2009] 83 6.4 Positioning of line marking devices on one shield wire or staggered on two parallel shield wires.
+83 6.5 Line marking devices staggered on a distribution line.
+83 6.6 When a device is added to a power line, it may add to the loading of the line, which further increases under icy or windy conditions and may also cause problems for deicing operations.
+84 6.7 Power structures and line markers can become targets for vandalism and a detriment to service reliability.
 Public participation and outreach programs, like this hotline, may reduce vandalism.
-Aerial marker spheres, also known as aviation balls, were designed 85 0.0 to make power lines more visible to aircraft operators.
-86 6.9 6.10 Aerial marker spheres in use on a power line above a wetland habitat.
-Spiral vibration dampers act to reduce line vibration, and they also 86 make power lines more visible to birds.
+85 6.8 Aerial marker spheres, also known as aviation balls, were designed to make power lines more visible to aircraft operators.
+86 6.9 Aerial marker spheres in use on a power line above a wetland habitat.
+86 6.10 Spiral vibration dampers act to reduce line vibration, and they also make power lines more visible to birds.
 88 6.11 The Bird-Flight TM Diverter is a spiral device made of PVC.
-89 6.12 Bird-Flight TM Diverters installed on a distribution line.
-89 6.13 The Swan-Flight TM Diverter is a double-ended spiral device.
-91 6.14 Swan-Flight TM Diverters installed on the phase conductors of a distribution line.
-92 6.15 Examples of suspended devices (swinging and fixed).
-94 6.16 The FireFly TM FF (left) has a swinging tag for use in light winds and the FireFly TM HW (right) has a fixed tag to 71 withstand higher, sustained winds.
-95 6.17 6.18 BirdMark BM-AG (After Glow) in daylight (left) and darkness (right).
-Hanging strips of neoprene, such as this Spanish-made Baliza 96 Avifauna, are being used as line marking devices in Europe and South Africa.
+89 6.12 Bird-Flight ^{IM} Diverters installed on a distribution line.
+89 6.13 I he Swan-Flight 1M Diverter is a double-ended spiral device.
+91 6.14 Swan-Flight M Diverters installed on the phase conductors of 02 615 a distribution line.
+92 0.13 6 16 Examples of suspended devices (swinging and fixed).
+94 0.10 winds and the EireElvIM HW (right) has a fixed tag to withestand higher sustained winds 95 617 BirdMark BM-AG (After Glow) in davlight (left) and darkness (right) 95 6.18 Hanging strips of neoprene such as this Spanish-made Baliza 70 0,10 Avifauna, are being used as line marking devices in Europe and South Africa.
 97